merenlab/anvio.org/_includes/install/commons/dev/update_conda_activation_script.md

 If that is the case, you're all set.

+{:.notice}
-Every change you will make in anvi'o codebase will immediately be reflected when you run anvi'o tools (but if you change the code and do not revert back, git will stop updating your branch from the upstream).
+A small note for developers: with this setup, every change you will make in the files under `~/github/anvio/anvio` will immediately take affect when you run anvi'o tools (but if you change the code and do not revert back, git will stop updating your branch from the upstream).
 If you intend to write code for anvi'o, please feel free to get in touch with the anvi'o devleopers for insights and/or advice.

-If you followed these instructions, every time you open a terminal you will have to run the following command to activate your anvi'o environment:
+If you followed these instructions, every time you open a terminal you will need to run the following command to activate your anvi'o environment:

 ```
 conda activate anvio-dev